universal-ember/ember-primitives/docs-app/public/docs/3-components/progress.md

 Displays an indicator showing the completion progress of a task, typically displayed as a progress bar.

+Note, before reaching for this component, consider if the [native `<progress>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) is sufficient for your use case.

 <div class="featured-demo">

 ```gjs live preview